SoheebAmin/JavaFX_Consultancy_Scheduing_System/README.md

 ![Reports](/screen_shots/Reports.png?raw=true "Reports")

-The reports scene displays three different reports for total appointments by type or month, schedules by contact, and appointments by timezones.
+The reports scene displays three different reports for total appointments by type or month, schedules by contact, and appointments by time zones.
 The first report allows the user to select the category of month or type of appointment, and have a label display the total appointments by that filter.
 Note that month will only show the actual months in the system for the combo box selection items.
 The second report allows the user to select a contact in the system and see their schedule of appointments.
-The third report allows the user to see the start and end times of the appointments in any US timezone of their choosing.
+The third report allows the user to see the start and end times of the appointments in any US time zone of their choosing.